Structured First and Second Year Experience

 CeO Staff work closely with CeO Scholars with disabilities to facilitate their learning experience.
 We also work collaboratively with the McBurney Disability Resource Center in supporting our students who needs accommodations.

 CeO provides an opportunity for students to take classes with other CeO and Divison of Diversity, Equity, and Educational Achievement students.
 The classes chosen meet the requirements of many majors and more importantly, enhance students’ academic skills and success.
-Each semester, special emphasis have been placed on Ed Psych 506: The Psychology of Forgiveness (Fall only) and Psych 202: Introduction to Psychology, Discussion section 301 (Fall & Spring).
-This section of Psych 202 is reserved for CeO and DDEEA Scholars.
-CeO has created a list of suggested Fall 2017 Course list can be found here.
+Each semester, special emphasis have been placed on ILS 275: Narratives of Justice and Equality in Multicultural America, Ed Psych 506: The Psychology of Forgiveness (Fall only) and Psych 202: Introduction to Psychology, Discussion section 301 (Fall & Spring).
+The 301 section of Psych 202 is reserved for CeO and DDEEA Scholars.
+CeO has created a list of suggested Fall 2018 Course list can be found here.

 CeO provides academic and career advising and works closely with departmental advisors, deans and career and placement staffs to ensure that CeO Scholars understand the many options available and the requirements that must be met.
 Degree audit reports (DARS), interest inventories, and career exploration resources are utilized.
 CeO Scholars have the opportunity to meet with advisors to complete an individualized learning plan (ILP) which structures their academic and career goals.